 Our top tip – pick a village, find a lovely little hotel, drive up to the top of a hill, then walk back, with your day punctuated by a delicious pub lunch.
-And if you’re in the market for a delicious pub lunch, you’re options are plentiful - there’s The Horse Guards Inn, winner of the UK’s best country pub, but you’d be hard pressed to find a bad one.
+You may want to give The Horse Guards Inn a go, winner of the UK’s best country pub 2017, 350 years old and boasting stunning views over Rother Valley.

-If you’re in West London, you can just about get to The Cotswolds, one of the UK’s most famous areas of natural beauty, in under 2 hours.
+From west London you can get to the Cotswolds, one of the UK’s most famous areas of natural beauty, in just under 2 hours.